Oleg Popov

 Oleg Konstantinovich Popov (Олег Константинович Попoв, 31 July 1930 – 2 November 2016) was a Soviet and Russian clown and circus artist.
-People's Artist of the USSR (1969).
+He was awarded People's Artist of the USSR in 1969.

 Early life

 Popov was born on 31 July 1930, the son of a clock-repairman.
 At age 12, he began working as an apprentice typographer for the newspaper Pravda, and he later joined Pravda's Athletic Club.
 There, in 1945, someone suggested that he apply for Moscow's State College of Circus and Variety Arts (better known as the "Moscow Circus School").
 He was accepted and studied acrobatics, juggling, and other circus skills there, graduating in 1949.
-He made his debut at the Tbilisi Circus in the Georgian SSR.
+He made his debut in 1952 at the Tbilisi Circus in the Georgian SSR.
 Afterwards, he continued his career at the Moscow Circus on Tsvetnoy Boulevard (today Circus Nikulin).

 In 1955, Popov performed abroad for the first time, in Warsaw, and the following year, he toured with the Moscow Circus in France, Belgium, and England.
 He was immediately noticed by the press, which made him a circus star.
 The Soviet regime quickly built on his success abroad and transformed him into a goodwill ambassador for the Soviet Union.
 He appeared at the Brussels World Fair in 1958 and was broadcast from Moscow on American television in 1957.
 He toured the United States in 1963 and 1972 with the Moscow Circus.
 In 1969, Popov was honored with the title of People's Artist of the USSR.
 He toured extensively around the world in subsequent years with the Moscow Circus.
 In Australia, he was named King of Moomba (1971).